 - medicines: aspirin, magnesium powder, multi-vitamin pills, Voltaren gel (anti inflammatory, similar to Ibuprofen), Body Glide, sunscreen

-- 0,75 l plastic water bottle (on the French route public water fountains are frequent, but in Portugal and in the summer I’d suggest taking extra water) spare food (usually sandwich, fruit, few energy bars).
+- 0,75 l plastic water bottle (take extra water on routes without frequent water fountains) spare food (usually sandwich, fruit, few energy bars).

-All clothes are quick-drying, specialised hiking variety.
-Cotton stuff (especially jeans) should be avoided, because it takes forever to dry, and unless you are very lucky, you can bet its going to rain in Spain (and when it does, it doesn’t stay mainly in the plain).
+All clothes are quick-drying, specialized hiking variety.
+Cotton stuff (especially jeans) should be avoided, because it takes forever to dry.